Some Categorical Representations of the Modular Group: Algebraic Background

 .1in

-The proof of the main theorem shows that the modular group relations hold in a certain category $\kP_{n,k}$ up to the application of a translation functor $\sh_k$.
-The construction introduced in this section will ensure that the modular group acts on a category which is obtained by performing the appropriate grading reduction: $\kR_{n,k} = \kP_{n,k}\sls\sh_k$.
+The proof of the main theorem shows that the modular group relations hold in a certain category $\kP_{n,k}$ up to a grading shift $\sh_k :\kP_{n,k}\to \kP_{n,k}$.
+The construction introduced in this section allows us to reduce the grading so that the relations of the modular group hold without the grading shift.